 She went on to start working in a dog shelter where she found a profound love for rescue.
 Christy got hands-on experience rehabilitating, training, and fostering a wide variety of breeds, as well as those exhibiting fear, aggression, anxiety, and reactivity.
 Christy is an active volunteer for multiple different rescues such as Husky Haven of Florida where she assists in fostering, transport, and performing behavior assessments on dogs entering the rescues.

-Christy is proud to share her life with her 4 rescue dogs Keela (Flat-Coated Retriever), Lumen (Siberian Husky), Teegan (Husky/Malamute mix), her first “foster fail” Zayn (Siberian Husky mix), and their roommate Shelby (Beagle mix).
+Christy is proud to share her life with her 5 rescue dogs Keela (Retriever mix), Lumen (Siberian Husky), Teegan (Husky/Malamute mix), her first “foster fail” Zayn (Siberian Husky mix), and the newest addition, Jaxon (Husky mix).

-Currently pursuing a Behavioral Consultant Certification, she regularly attends dog training seminars, workshops, and looks forward to growing with Courteous Canine!
+Currently pursuing a Behavior Consultant Certification, she regularly attends dog training seminars, workshops, and jumps at the chance of any additional hands-on training and behavior modification opportunities.
+Christy looks forward to growing with Courteous Canine!

 Joe is a professional applications engineer by trade, but he’s the happy dog-father of three great Labrador Retrievers affectionately named “Team Ripped K9”.
 With many years of dog training experience under his belt, he decided to embark on a study of canine conditioning and he now works exclusively in that realm.
 Joe found that there are many exceptional obedience trainers, a plethora of sport-specific trainers, and a vast number of quality working dog trainers… but there are few trainers that specialize in physical conditioning, and studies show that a dog in top physical condition is less likely to suffer injuries than a weekend warrior.
 No matter if your dog is a working dog, excels in dog sports, or a couch potato, your dog can benefit from a custom designed training program.